 Benjamin Gottlieb is “very well prepared”, compliment peers who add he has “deep knowledge of the proceedings” and is “extremely thorough in understanding the case”.

-Benjamin Gottlieb is an associate in Schellenberg Wittmer's international arbitration group in Zurich.
+Benjamin Gottlieb is a senior associate in Schellenberg Wittmer's international arbitration group in Zurich.
 His main areas of practice include international arbitration, as well as domestic and international commercial litigation.
 Benjamin advises and represents clients with a focus on international sales, licensing, distribution contracts, construction and engineering, and energy, as well as the pharmaceutical and the automotive industries.
 He also sits as an arbitrator.

 Benjamin studied law at the Universities of Zurich and Milan.
 After completing his studies he was awarded the title of Arbitration Practitioner (ArbP) by the Swiss Arbitration Academy (2010) and obtained the Certificate of Advanced Studies (CAS) in arbitration at the Universities of Lucerne and Neuchâtel (2015).
-He is a PhD candidate at the University of Lucerne.

 Prior to joining Schellenberg Wittmer, Benjamin Gottlieb worked as a research and teaching assistant in private, European and commercial law at the University of Zurich with Professor Dr Claire Huguenin.